-- Cancer related pain interventions should be offered within a multidisciplinary team.
-There should be close collaboration with palliative medicine and between specialist and highly specialist pain services to offer best management of symptoms other than pain, e.g. frailty, breathlessness and poor appetite. - 2.
-Within every region, formal collaboration between pain medicine, palliative medicine, oncology and relevant (anatomical-site-specific) surgical specialities should occur routinely (as recommended in the relevant FPM framework).7 - The MDT should offer timely assessment and pain management advice, including interventions, for people whose pain is poorly controlled despite appropriate application of the WHO Ladder. - 4.
-Clinical sessions supporting multidisciplinary teams (MDT) should be recognised and funded as part of an agreed job plan. - 5.
-Within every region there should be easy access to a range of core cancer-pain interventional options including: - i.
-Epidural and/or spinal infusions, including intrathecal drug delivery systems. - ii.
-Neuroablative procedures including spinal neurolysis. - iii.
-Sympathetic neurolytic blocks. - iv.
-Percutaneous cordotomy and open surgical cordotomy.
+- 1. Cancer related pain interventions should be offered within an MDT.
+There should be close collaboration with palliative medicine and between specialist and highly specialist pain services to offer best management of symptoms other than pain (e.g. frailty, breathlessness and poor appetite). - 2.
+Within every region, formal collaboration between pain medicine, palliative medicine, oncology and relevant (anatomical site specific) surgical specialties should occur routinely (as recommended in the relevant Faculty of Pain Medicine framework).7 - 3.
+The MDT should offer timely assessment and pain management advice, including interventions, for people whose pain is poorly controlled despite appropriate application of the WHO analgesic ladder. - 4.
+Clinical sessions supporting the MDT should be recognised and funded as part of an agreed job plan.

-Access to these interventions should be facilitated by a nominated pain consultant with responsibility for managing or coordinating cancer-related pain in every region.14

-- 6. Within each region there should be unhindered access, to education and training in cancerpain management, in line with competencies stipulated by Faculty of Pain Medicine.
-Teaching sessions or training resource should be recognised for this purpose and be part of the job planning process. - 7.
-Each region should have a cancer-pain network led by a highly specialist pain service and linked with specialist pain services in close liaison with palliative medicine and oncology services.
-The aims of this network are to improve cancer related pain assessment and management in the region, and to include second opinions for complex and difficult to control pain problems.
-This will direct appropriate people with cancer pain to services where more specialist procedures are available, e.g. neuroablative procedures and intrathecal drug delivery implants.
+- 5. Within every region there should be easy access to a range of core cancer-pain interventional options including: - epidural and/or spinal infusions, including intrathecal drug delivery systems - neuroablative procedures, including spinal neurolysis - sympathetic neurolytic blocks - percutaneous cordotomy and open surgical cordotomy. - 6.
+Access to these interventions should be facilitated by a nominated pain consultant with responsibility for managing or coordinating cancer-related pain in every region.14 - 7.
+Within each region, there should be unhindered access to education and training in cancer-pain management, in line with competencies stipulated by the Faculty of Pain Medicine.15 Teaching sessions or training resource should be recognised for this purpose and should be part of the job planning process. - 8.
+Each region should have a cancer-pain network led by a highly specialist pain service and linked with specialist pain services in close liaison with palliative medicine and oncology services.7 The aims of this network are to improve cancer related pain assessment and management in the region and to include second opinions for complex and difficult to control pain problems.
+This will direct appropriate people with cancer pain to services where more specialist procedures are available (e.g. neuroablative procedures and intrathecal drug delivery implants).

-60% to 70% of people with cancer are likely to experience pain at some stage of their disease.
-Cancer related pain management in children and adolescents is outside the scope of this chapter but represents a growing area with a requirement for additional training and service development.
-Cancer related pain is often multifactorial; caused not only by the cancer itself, but also by treatments of cancer such as chemotherapy, radiotherapy and surgery.
+Around 60-70% of people with cancer are likely to experience pain at some stage of their disease.
+Cancer-related pain management in children and adolescents is outside the scope of this chapter but represents a growing area with a requirement for additional training and service development.
+Cancer-related pain is often multifactorial, caused not only by the cancer itself but also by treatments of cancer such as chemotherapy, radiotherapy and surgery.

 The management of cancer pain has changed over the years.
-Whereas in the 1950s and 60s interventional pain techniques were the mainstay of cancer-pain treatment, the medical management of cancer pain developed from the 1970s onwards through the establishment of the modern hospice movement and palliative medicine as a speciality.5 Medical management forms the cornerstone of cancer-pain management today.
-This approach includes chemotherapy and radiotherapy, and various analgesic and adjuvant drugs.6
+Whereas in the 1950s and 1960s interventional pain techniques were the mainstay of cancer-pain treatment, the medical management of cancer pain developed from the 1970s onwards through the establishment of the modern hospice movement and palliative medicine as a specialty.5 Medical management forms the cornerstone of cancer-pain management today.
+This approach includes chemotherapy and radiotherapy and various analgesic and adjuvant drugs.6